 Tools like Grammarly, CopyScape, and many others are available for free, and they provide insights into the grammar and the plagiarism aspect.
-Once you become familiar with these tools, you can start with operational content marketing tools as well.
+Once you become familiar with these tools, you can start with operational content marketing tools and a paraphrasing tool as well.
 These tools keep you updated with what’s working and what needs to be modified.

 2. Perceive Your Paying Niche

 As a freelance writer, if you become aware of your niche, you can master the game of freelance blogging.
 Stick to the topics that you're passionate about.
 Publish detailed blogs on those topics and gradually diversify the content to introduce fresh material.

 Writing in your niche takes care of the content quality.
 Your projects, along with the blogs, not only build your content portfolio but also notify the audience of your work quality.

 Start the hustle to your career in freelance writing by closing out a few projects upfront.
 Don't deny projects because of low pay-scales.
 Very few can secure high-paying projects first up.

 After you have a list of clients to serve, you can invest time in developing your blog website.
 The bottom line of the initial phase should always be focussed on achieving sustainable growth.
 Following that, you can host a professional website.

 Professional personal website are key to establishing yourself as a leader in your field.
 Whether you're a beauty influencer, content writer or somebody who provides translation services, develop a website that is your impromptu portfolio.
 Publish articles of high relevance and more audience visibility.
 Work on keyword research and learn SEO (Search Engine Optimization) techniques so that your website's rank consistently increases.